SunJaycy/GoldenEye-Recomp/README.md

 # GoldenEye 007 — PC Recompilation

+#Straight to the install!
+create a folder called assets next to the exe and place the game files inside, run the exe!

 A native PC port of **GoldenEye 007 (Xbox 360 / XBLA)**, built by *statically recompiling* the original game into C++ with the [ReXGlue SDK](https://github.com/SunJaycy/GoldenEye-Recomp-rexglue).
 No emulator —